steffsas/towards-encrypted-dns-with-ddr/README.md

 - Contributions to Go’s DNS library for SVCB and ODoH support.
 - First measurements of recursive-to-authoritative encrypted DNS (RFC 9539).

-## 📁 Repository Contents

-- `DoE-Hunter/`: Source code for the measurement platform
-- `data/`: Aggregated datasets and analysis artifacts (where applicable)
-- `docs/`: Thesis PDF and supplementary material

 ## 📄 Citation

 If you use this work, please cite the thesis as: